Combining Reconstruction and Contrastive Methods for Multimodal Representations in RL: Related Work

 \section{Related Work}

-\textbf{Representations for Reinforcement Learning.} Many recent approaches use ideas from generative~ \cite{wahlstrom2015pixels, watter2015embed, banijamali2018robust, lee2020stochastic, yarats2021improving} and self-supervised representation learning~\cite{zhang2020learning, srinivas2020curl, yarats2021reinforcement, stooke2021decoupling, you2022integrating} to improve performance, sample efficiency, and generalization of RL from images.
-Particularly relevant for this work are those based on \emph{Recurrent State Space Models (RSSMs)}.
-When proposing the \emph{RSSM}, \cite{hafner2019learning} used a generative approach.
-They formulated their objective as auto-encoding variational inference, which trains the representation by reconstructing observations.
+\textbf{Representations for Reinforcement Learning.} Many recent approaches use ideas from generative~\citep{wahlstrom2015pixels, watter2015embed, banijamali2018robust, lee2020stochastic, yarats2021improving} and self-supervised representation learning~\citep{zhang2020learning, laskin2020curl, yarats2021reinforcement, stooke2021decoupling, you2022integrating} to improve performance, sample efficiency, and generalization of RL from images.
+Those based on \emph{Recurrent State Space Models (RSSMs)}~\citep{hafner2019learning} are particularly relevant for this work.
+When proposing the \emph{RSSM}, \citet{hafner2019learning} used a generative approach.
+They formulated their objective as auto-encoding variational inference~\citep{kingma2013auto}, which trains the representation by reconstructing observations.
 Such reconstruction-based approaches have limitations with observations containing noise or many task-irrelevant details.
-As a remedy, \cite{hafner2019dream} proposed a contrastive alternative based on mutual information and the InfoNCE estimator~\cite{poole2019variational}. \cite{ma2020contrastive} refined this approach and improved results by modifying the policy learning mechanism.
-Using a different motivation, namely contrastive predictive coding~\cite{oord2018cpc}, \cite{okada2021dreaming, nguyen2021tpc, srivastava2021core, okada2022dreamingv2} proposed alternative contrastive learning objectives for \emph{RSSMs}.
-In this work, we leverage the variational and predictive coding paradigms and show that joint representations improve performance for both. \cite{fu2021tia, wang2022denoised} propose further factorizing the \emph{RSSM}'s latent variable to disentangle task-relevant and task-irrelevant information.
-However, unlike contrastive approaches, they explicitly model the task-irrelevant parts instead of ignoring them, which can impede performance if the distracting elements become too complex to model.
-Other recent approaches for learning \emph{RSSMs} include using prototypical representations~\cite{deng2022dreamerpro} or masked reconstruction~\cite{seo2022masked}.
-Out of these works, only~\cite{srivastava2021core} consider using additional proprioceptive information.
-Yet, they did so only in a single experiment, without comparing to the concatenation of image representations and proprioception or investigating a combination of reconstruction and contrastive losses.
+As a remedy, \citet{hafner2019dream} proposed a contrastive alternative based on mutual information and the InfoNCE estimator~\citep{poole2019variational}. \citet{ma2020contrastive} refined this approach and improved results by modifying the policy learning mechanism.
+Using a different motivation, namely contrastive predictive coding~\citep{oord2018cpc}, \citet{okada2021dreaming, nguyen2021tpc, srivastava2021core, okada2022dreamingv2} proposed alternative contrastive learning objectives for \emph{RSSMs}.
+In this work, we leverage the variational and predictive coding paradigms and show that \emph{CoRAL} improves performance for both. \citet{fu2021tia, wang2022denoised} propose further factorizing the \emph{RSSM}'s latent variable to disentangle task-relevant and task-irrelevant information.
+However, unlike contrastive approaches, they explicitly model the task-irrelevant parts instead of ignoring them, which can impede performance if the distracting elements become too complex to model. \citet{zhu2023repo} propose a relaxed variational information bottleneck~\citep{alemi2016deep} approach which trains \emph{RSSMs} solely by predicting rewards and enforcing posterior predictability using a KL term.
+Other recent approaches for learning \emph{RSSMs} include using prototypical representations~\citep{deng2022dreamerpro} or masked reconstruction~\citep{seo2022masked}.